Britain to ease listing rules to buttress London after Brexit

 Two changes seek to move London in line with New York and other financial centres by allowing founders to list their company while still retaining significant control.

-As widely trailed, Hill recommends allowing dual class share structures to give directors and founders enhanced voting rights on certain decisions, a move retail investor groups say is contrary to the “one share, one vote” principle.
+Hill recommends allowing dual class share structures to give directors and founders enhanced voting rights on certain decisions for five years, a move retail investor groups say is contrary to the “one share, one vote” principle.
 The minimum “free float” or amount of a company’s shares or in public hands would be cut from 25% to 15%.

 Hill also recommends liberalising listing rules for special purpose acquisition companies or SPACs, whose flotations in New York have surged over the past year, with Amsterdam also attracting some recently.

-The prospectus, used by companies to set out their initial or secondary offer of shares, should also be fundamentally reviewed, Hill has recommended.
+The prospectus, used by companies to set out their initial or secondary offer of shares, should also be fundamentally reviewed to make listing a company faster and simpler, Hill has recommended.

+Hill said regulators in Australia, Singapore, Hong Kong, Japan and the EU have an objective to maintain competitiveness of their financial sector and this would be helpful for Britain’s Finanancial Conduct Authority as well.

 There should also be an annual “State of the City” report form the finance minister to parliament on the financial sector’s competitive position.